 I applied to work for Life.Church several times in the past 11 years.
 When something did not turn out when applying, I was devastated!
 I could not understand why I was not finding success.
 Many times I would make it past the initial interviews only for things to fizzle out towards the end.
 It caused me to closely examen what was wrong with how I presented myself.
 Early on in my career, I had experienced trauma as part of a large corporate layoff and I was deeply impacted by that experience.
 Initially, these interview experiences only served to drive those wounds deeper.

 If my story would have stopped there, I could have easily let my wounds and experiences lead me to become bitter.
 In many people’s eyes, I had every reason to be bitter.
-And just as with my battle with mental illness, I refuse to let these experiences define me.
+And just as with my battle with anxiety and fear, I refuse to let these experiences define me.
 I also refused to let my failed attempt at employment with Life.Church rob me of the church I love so dearly.
 I chose to believe that God was working in me during these failed attempts.
 I believe His goodness was the reason I was not hired during these attempts.
 God was telling me, there’s still more work to be done.

 Blinded By Emotion